- Our basic approach and strategy

 - CSR Key Topic 1: Lengthening Healthy Life Expectancy

-- CSR Key Topic 2: Supporting Women's Independence and Improving Hygiene in Emerging Countries
+- CSR Key Topic 2: Supporting Women's Independence and Improving Hygiene

 - CSR Key Topic 3: Contributing to Global Environment